tonethar/IGME-430-Shared/notes/HW-React-GIF-Finder.md

 ## Overview

 - Here we'll be using `create-react-app` and the Giphy web service to create a GIF viewing web service App
-- Here is the finished version:
+- Here is the finished version (after a search was conducted):

 ![screenshot](_images/_react_gif-finder/react-gif-finder-1.jpg)